Stalked for six years by a stranger

 There has been a “significant increase” in stalking offences during the pandemic in England and Wales, according to the UK police lead for stalking.

-More than 80,000 stalking crimes occurred last year but BBC News freedom of information requests indicate that arrests of offenders grew at half the rate of an increase in stalking incidents.
+More than 80,000 stalking crimes occurred last year but BBC News freedom of information requests indicate that arrests of offenders grew at half the rate of the increase in stalking incidents.

 Chris has been stalked for six years.
 The Metropolitan Police said a man was arrested at his home address last year and subsequently bailed..